reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

 .. code::

-  $ docker run -p 10000:8081 -e TARGET=http://localhost:8080/data MANIFEST=http://localhost:8080/manifest NODE=http://localhost:8545 reputationnetwork:gatekeeper
+  $ rey-cli dev gatekeeper -e TARGET=http://localhost:8080/data MANIFEST=http://localhost:8080/manifest

 It requires some parameters to specify where to find the manifest, the app's endpoint, and the blockchain node.
 It's also required to redirect the port 10000 to the desired port that will be used to publish the app.